microsoft/axe-windows/docs/FAQ.md

 ### Q. How do I add a project to the solution?
 Visit [Adding a new project](NewProject.md) for instructions.

+For an overview of the solution, please visit the [solution overview](./solution.md).

-### Q. On my pull request, the "license/cla" check does not complete.
+### q.
+On my pull request, the "license/cla" check does not complete.
 What should I do?
 Make sure that you have signed our [CLA agreement](../Contributing.md).
 If you haven't, please sign the agreement, then close and reopen the PR.
 This will trigger a new build with the CLA agreement in place.

 ### Q. How do I get in contact?